Networks-it-uc3m/L2S-M/additional-info/README.md

 ![alt text](../assets/v1_architecture.png?raw=true)

 **NOTE**: The current version of L2S-M utilizes an infrastructure of virtual switches based on [Open Virtual Switch (OVS)](http://www.openvswitch.org).
-The integration of physical switches is currently ongoing.
+This implementation can be followed up in https://github.com/Networks-it-uc3m/l2sm-switch .

 In L2S-M, a k8s node deploys a virtual SDN switch or is connected to a physical SDN switch.
 Virtual switches are interconnected through point-to-point links.
 These links are established using IP tunnels (based on VXLAN technologies).
 This way, SDN switches build an overlay network that interconnects all the K8s nodes.
 L2S-M uses an SDN controller to install forwarding rules on the virtual/physical switches.
 This way, data traffic among workloads is appropriately distributed through isolated virtual networks (i.e., the SDN controller instructs the switches which ports should be used to forward and/or block incoming/outgoing traffic).